jj5/kickass-crypto/README.md

 😜) could figure out that your process is sleeping rather than doing actual work.

-The library includes a method called `delay`, and this method is called automatically on the first instance of an error.
+This library includes a method called `delay`, and this method is called automatically on the first instance of an error.
 The `delay` method is public and you can call it yourself if you feel the need.